SkygearIO/features/features/294-login-without-specifying-login-id-key/api.md

-For supporting login without specifying `loginID`, we have two proposals:
+For supporting login without specifying `loginID`, we have following proposal:

 Adjust current `LOGIN_ID_METADATA_KEYS` definition, rename it to `LOGIN_IDS_KEY_WHITELIST`.
 It is an empty list by default, which allows using any string as the `loginID` key, and `loginID` value must be a string.